Updated by Cynthia A. Lockley, 17 July 2018 and 20 April 2019

 Duncan J. Watts, W.W.
 Norton & Company c.
 2003

-Discussions about the importance of building a network, creating your professional brand, embracing marketing and fine tuning sales skills.
+Thom Singer's Some Assembly Required Blog is a business development / networking blog with discussions about the importance of building a network, creating your professional brand, embracing marketing, and fine tuning sales skills.

 How To Do Virtual Networking